After daring escape, murder suspects may be in Arizona

 Law enforcement officials in Arizona said they had no details about the escape and referred inquiries to Security Transport Services, based in Topeka, Kansas.
 When reached by phone, an employee who declined to give her full name said the company expected to get more information from the two guards involved on Thursday.

+A man who was mistakenly arrested and extradited from Texas to Arizona accused Security Transport Services of neither treating inmates properly nor keeping proper travel logs, Tucson TV station KVOA-TV reported earlier this month.

+Under its contract, the company’s logs must include records of breaks and meals and be signed by the prisoner.
+In response, President Thomas Baumann acknowledged the company “did not notate as agreed” on its transit logs.

-The various agencies involved, including the FBI, did not disclose whether the couple was restrained during their cross-country transport, why the route from New York passed through rural Utah or how they overtook the guards.
+The various law enforcement agencies involved in the hunt for the suspects, including the FBI, did not disclose whether the couple was restrained during their cross-country transport, why the route from New York passed through rural Utah or how they overtook the guards.

 The Barksdales were arrested May 24 near Rochester, New York, on suspicion of first-degree murder and other crimes.